hyl3rid/blog/data/blog/frenchtoast.md

 - To extract pectin boil in water apple peel or citrus rinds.
 When it starts boiling, lower the heat to simmer.
 Let is simmer for 15-20 minutes.
 - Place the peels or rinds in the colander with a strainer cloth.
 Let the pectin rest for 4 hours.
 - To test the pectin, in a tablespoon pour a little of rubbing alcohol and then pectin.
 It should form a ball of jelly.
 This way we will know it will jellify the jelly.
-- Wash the blueberries and place them in a saucepan over medium heat with the sugar.
+- Wash the blueberries and place them in a saucepan over medium heat with the sugar and water.
 Let them cook for about 10 minutes.
 Mix once in a while.
 - After the sugar and the blueberries have been cooked, add pectin and lemon juice.
 Stir so that everything is well combined.
 - Place the saucepan over medium heat and bring it to a boil.
 - Remove the saucepan from heat and let it cool down.